MohdMinhal/Notes-with-React/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to this project, please fork the repository and submit a pull request.
+Fork the repository and submit a pull request to contribute.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

----